Skiing in Borovets

 Where to Stay

-Borovets is only a small ski resort, however, it provides numerous accommodation options.
+Despite being a relatively small ski resort, Borovets provides numerous accommodation options.
 It would be better if you manage to book a hotel within the ski resort, other than in the nearest towns.
-You can find available guest houses at a lower rate in Samokov, however, you would need to travel to Borovets every day (10 km).
+You can find available guest houses at a lower rate in Samokov, however, you would need to travel to Borovets ski resort every day (10 km).
 Keep in mind that the parking area in the resort is paid.
 The hotels located in the ski resort, though, offer free parking for their guests.

-After five years of skiing in Borovets, my favourite hotel is Iglika Palace.
+After five years of skiing in Borovets, my favorite hotel is Borovets Iglika Hotel.
 Its location is fantastic and it takes only a 5-minute-walk to get to Ski Centre Sitnyakovo.
-It is located just behind the most popular hotel in Borovets – Hotel Rila, however, the rates are much more affordable and still provides extremely good amenities.
+It has recently gone through some renovations and is a great option for lodging in Borovets, Bulgaria.

 Lift Prices